Choosing Your Dehydrator

-accuracy of the temperature inside the dehydrator at any one time will be determined by the design of the thermostat, the dehydrator type, and the air flow when it is operating under load.
-Some are more accurate than others but it is always worth having a thermometer to check what’s going on in the dehydrator if it is a particular concern.
-For the purposes of anyone following a raw foods lifestyle, the accuracy of temperature control can take on a lot of importance because most raw foodists are concerned with optimum nutrition and want to preserve heat sensitive nutrients and enzymes when they are using a dehydrator.
-All our dehydrators are chosen to be suitable for the raw and living food lifestyle.
+The accuracy of the temperature at any one time will be determined by the design of the thermostat, the dehydrator type, and the air flow when it is operating under load.
+Some are more accurate than others but it is always worth having a thermometer to check what’s going on in if it is a particular concern.
+For the purposes of anyone following a raw foods lifestyle, the accuracy of temperature control can take on a lot of importance because most raw foodists are concerned with optimum nutrition and want to preserve heat sensitive nutrients and enzymes.
+All our models are chosen to be suitable for the raw and living food lifestyle.
 (Please note, although all our dehydrators offer relatively accurate drying temperatures, wherever there are any potential food safety issues we recommend the use of a digital thermometer to confirm the food temperature when drying.)

 When high moisture content living foods are being dehydrated, it is often recommended that up to the first three hours of drying are at a higher setting – up to as much as 60°C (140°F) – because this will prevent spoiling without destroying enzymes in the early stages of drying

-A Note for Raw and Living Foods Enthusiasts on Dehydrator Temperatures and Nutrient Preservation
+A Note for Raw and Living Foods Enthusiasts on Temperatures and Nutrient Preservation

 All dehydrators will to a greater or lesser extent have varying air temperatures inside them when drying but the important thing here is what is going on with the temperature of the food being dried.
-Because of the cooling effect of evaporation of moisture from within the food, the temperature of the food will generally be more stable and at a lower temperature than the air that is drying it.
+Because of the cooling effect of evaporation of moisture from within the food, the temperature of the food will generally be more stable and at a slightly lower temperature than the air that is drying it.
 This is less true when the moisture is mostly removed towards the end of drying, but fortunately enzymes are less sensitive to heat when they are dry.